Azure/azure-kusto-labs/kafka-integration/confluent-cloud/5-configure-connector-cluster.md

 # About

-This module covers the following steps that essentially sets the stage for integration-
+This module covers the following steps that essentially sets the stage for integration.
+It is an involved module, a step missed may mean, things dont work for you.
+Grab a acup of coffee/tea and get started.
+It should take an hour or two.

 1. Create a Docker Hub account if it does not exist
 2. Install Docker desktop on your machine
 3. Building a docker image for the KafkaConnect worker that include any connect worker level configurations, and the ADX connector jar